New Zealand's suicide and bullying shame; calls for Government to target the schoolyard

 Alcohol and drugs was another factor.

-Statistics from coroners' reports revealed the number of children who committed suicide with alcohol or drugs in their blood was "well over 50 per cent", he said.
+Statistics from coroners' reports revealed the number of children who die by suicide with alcohol or drugs in their blood was "well over 50 per cent", he said.

 Judge Becroft wanted it compulsory for every school to have "an evidence-based and validated anti-bullying programme" in place, a zero tolerance for bullying, a process where those bullied can raise it's happening "without stigma or shame" as well as schools beginning to collect statistics to show what was going on.